 Decrease in professional or academic performance

 The abuse of prescription opioids in the U.S. has led to a steep increase in the number of drug overdoses per year.
 The Centers for Disease Control and Prevention (CDC) states that opioid overdoses caused 33,000 fatalities in 2015, not to mention this number rose to 42,000 in 2016.
-Among these deaths, roughly 40 percent involved the use of prescription opioids.
+In fact, among these deaths, roughly 40 percent involved the use of prescription opioids.
 Moreover, approximately 91 people in the U.S. die each day due to opioid overdoses.
-Those between 25 and 54 years old had the highest overdose rates related to prescription opioids.
+Generally, those between 25 and 54 years old had the highest overdose rates related to prescription opioids.

 The Real Cost of the Opioid Epidemic

 Prescription opioid abuse in the U.S. comes at a high financial price.
 According to the CDC, this epidemic costs an estimated $78.5 billion per year.
 This figure includes costs associated with treatment and rehabilitation, a loss of productivity in the workplace, healthcare services for related physical ailments and legal fees.
 But is that the real cost?
 What is the cost of all the lives lost or the broken families?
-There is no way to quantify all the suffering opioid addiction has caused so many; all human lives are priceless.
+Overall, there is no way to quantify all the suffering opioid addiction has caused because all human lives are priceless.

 History of the Prescription Opioid Crisis

 In 1995, Oxycontin was aggressively introduced in the pain management market.
 In that same era, pain doctors and clinics begin to surface in large numbers.
-While prescription painkiller sales were hitting record numbers, drug companies kept claiming that their drugs were safe and patients were not at risk of developing addiction as a consequence.
-The need for instant pain relief was expected by patients and doctors were merely focusing on the symptom while disregarding the risks.
+Meanwhile, prescription painkiller sales were hitting record numbers, so drug companies kept claiming that their drugs were safe and patients weren’t at risk for addiction.
+Patients’ need for instant pain relief caused doctors to focus only on the symptom, while disregarding the risks.
 Consequently, doctors began writing more and more prescriptions until a link between the opioids and the surge of dependent patients was undeniable.

 May 2015, the DEA announced the arrest of 280 people in its most extensive prescription drug sting operation, including 22 doctors and pharmacists.

-March 2016, the Center for Disease and Control Prevention (CDC) publishes new guidelines and recommendations for prescribing medications for pain management.
+March 2016, the CDC publishes new guidelines and recommendations for prescribing medications for pain management.